fbpx

 Open Doors, Open Futures

-When the UK left the European Union, we didn’t just lose access to the single market, the customs union and the free trade agreement, we also lost valuable opportunities for young people in the UK.
+When the UK left the European Union, we didn’t just lose access to the single market, the customs union and the free trade agreement – we also lost valuable opportunities for young people in the UK.
 We lost Youth Mobility, which allowed young people from the UK to freely live, work and study in Europe, and for young European people to do the same in the UK.
-We lost Erasmus+, which provided funding and opportunities for our young people to access education and training abroad and at home.
-Post-Brexit, the UK has closed doors and dismantled the future we once had.
-But there is hope on the horizon, the UK government has agreed in principle to rejoining Erasmus+ and to establish a Youth Experience Scheme for British and European youth.
-We must now keep up the pressure to fight for the same rights other young people in Europe have, and restore the opportunities we once had.
-Let’s make the right decision, let’s open doors, and open futures.
+We also lost Erasmus+, which provided funding and opportunities for our young people to access education and training abroad and at home.
+Post-Brexit, the UK has closed doors and dismantled the future that we, as young people, expected to have.

 What are the benefits of a Youth Experience Scheme?